Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 What Is A Pulaski Axe?

 These axes were originally developed to fight wildfires and are still used for that purpose today.
-They’ve also since become fairly common among civilians, including those involved in camping, forestry, landscaping, and more.
+They’ve since become fairly common among civilians, including those involved in camping, forestry, landscaping, and more.

 You can use a Pulaski axe for a wide variety of purposes, including: